Logarithmic algorithms for fair division problems: Stating the problem

 \section{Stating the problem}

-Let $d$ be a positive integer\footnote{In those situations where the case $d = 1$ is degenerate, we will assume by default that $d\ge 2$.}, let $A$ be a $(d-1)$-dimensional regular simplex with edges of length $1$ in $\R^{d-1}$, and let $v_1, \ldots, v_d$ be the vertices of~$A$.
-For $j\in\{1, \ldots, d\}$, we denote the facet $\conv{\{v_k\}_{k \neq j}}$ of~$A$ by~$F_j$.
-For the rental harmony problem, $A$~corresponds to all representations of total price as a sum of $d$ nonnegative numbers; and $F_j$ is precisely the set of price distributions with zero price for the $j$th room.
+Let $d$ be a positive integer\footnote{In those situations where the case $d = 1$ is degenerate, we will assume by default that $d\ge 2$.}, let $A$ be a $(d-1)$-dimensional regular simplex with edges of Euclidean length $1$ in $\R^{d-1}$, and let $v_1, \ldots, v_d$ be the vertices of~$A$.
+We use the barycentric coordinate system on~$A$.
+Namely, each $x\in A$ can be uniquely expressed in the form